Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 I wanted to say thank you for all the support, the ears, and the love over all this time… Now, I’ll get back to the songs.

-Artwork for Frank Ocean’s Coachella 2023 production, shared with Odysseus (ody§eus) via anonymous source; a similar scene appeared in the show’s background visuals, along with a video.
+Exclusive: Artwork for Frank Ocean’s Coachella 2023 production, shared with Odysseus (ody§eus) via an anonymous source, depicting a scene that appeared in the show’s background visuals.

-“Dear April” producer Daniel Aged served as the show’s musical director, in addition to playing bass guitar, acoustic guitar, and synthesizer.
-Alongside him, the live band featured Eddie Burns on drums and Sir Dylan on keyboards and guitar (Sir Dylan previously worked on the backing track in Ocean’s 2021 “blonded Xmas” radio episode with Wim Hof).
-The new renditions were produced with a variety of retro and modern music equipment decorating the stage.
+“Dear April” producer Daniel Aged served as the show’s musical director and played bass guitar, electric guitar, acoustic guitar, and synthesizer.
+Alongside him, the live band featured Eddie Burns on drums and Sir Dylan on keyboards and guitar (Sir Dylan had previously worked on the backing track in Ocean’s 2021 “blonded Xmas” radio episode with Wim Hof).
+The new renditions were performed using a variety of retro and modern musical equipment (detailed below).

 Alongside the musicians, lines of background dancers were seen crossing back and forth during the show’s opening number and several songs thereafter.
-Halfway through, Homer Radio DJ Crystallmess made a guest appearance for a 15-minute intermission, spinning a series of Jersey club-style mixes on a Pioneer CDJ devised by the late fashion designer Virgil Abloh.
+Halfway through, French DJ Crystallmess brought Homer Radio to life with a 15-minute intermission, spinning a series of Jersey club-style mixes on a Pioneer CDJ devised by the late fashion designer Virgil Abloh.
 During her set, New Orleans-based bounce artist Ha Sizzle (dressed as a security guard) danced for the audience, and Ocean brought out his green robotic baby, Cody, a mascot for his luxury company, Homer.
-In the latter half of the concert, a young actor named Josiah portrayed Ocean’s “inner child,” mimicking piano chords and lip-singing to his vocals as he performed his cover of “Night Life” to the tens of thousands in attendance.
+In the latter half of the concert, a young actor named Josiah portrayed Ocean’s “inner child,” mimicking piano chords and lip-singing to his vocals as he performed his cover of “Night Life” to the +75,000 people in attendance.

 Throughout the show, vivid background visuals of an expanding, colorful mushroom cloud backlit the people onstage.
-The art direction may have been inspired by a “post-apocalyptic wonderland” brought about by a nuclear winter—a period of severe global cooling hypothesized to occur after a large-scale nuclear war.
+The art direction may have been inspired by the concept of an “apocalyptic wonderland” brought about by a nuclear winter—a period of severe global cooling hypothesized to occur after a large-scale nuclear war.

-A massive widescreen above the stage displayed the performers, sometimes using trippy video feedback effects.
-When the cameras were turned toward the audience, a smaller LED panel was visible on the back of the widescreen, which featured scrolling cyrons and lyrics in cyan text (using the typeface Infra, as seen in the Homer Radio logo).
+A massive widescreen above the stage displayed the performers up close, at times using trippy visuals, such as snow or feedback effects.
+When the cameras were turned toward the audience, a smaller LED panel (mounted behind the widescreen) featured scrolling cyrons and lyrics in cyan text.

 Overall, the idiosyncratic production was unlike anything in Ocean’s past.
 Unfortunately, however, the Coachella show was mired in controversy.